haoyuwen1/Bubble-tea/README.md

-# Bubble-tea
+# Superstore
-Use Power BI to analysis the bubble tea sales
+Use Power BI to analysis the data of superstore in the U.S.